Oil Springs in Lambton County, Ontario — Central Canada

 Location.
+42° 46.382′ N, 82° 7.25′ W. Marker is in Oil Springs, Ontario, in Lambton County.
+Marker can be reached from Kelly Road just from Gum Bed Line, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 2423 Kelly Road, Oil Springs, Ontario N0N, Canada.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 23 kilometers of this marker, measured as the crow flies.
 Victoria Hall (approx. 12.2 kilometers away); The Founding of Petrolia (approx. 12.2 kilometers away); Robert M. Nicol Library (approx. 12.3 kilometers away); The Founding of Dresden (approx. 20.9 kilometers away); Henson House (approx. 21.8 kilometers away); Josiah Henson (approx. 21.8 kilometers away); Spirituality and Community (approx. 21.8 kilometers away); Sawmill (approx. 21.8 kilometers away).